tgstation/common_core/The_Esoteric.md

 Certain entities that have been identified as demons or devils have been seen on stations.
 It is unknown if these beings are connected to the likes of other beings beyond the veil or something else entirely.
 The sighting of such beings seems to line up more with the rise of the Wizard Federation than the invention of bluespace technology suggesting a correlation.

 ### Yalp Elor
 A collection of individuals calling themself a cult of Yalp Elor seemed to have supernatural divination powers.
-They were detained and subsequently executed with great haste.
-No more has been heard about Yalp Elor.
+They were detained by the police force of Spinward Stellar Coalition and most were executed under the demand of Nanotrasen.
+Interrogation has revealed very little about the so-called Yalp Elor.
+The remaining members of the cult are being held in Spinward superjails.
 ***

 ## Amusing factoids